MatrixEditor/dementor/docs/source/config/netbios.rst

     If not set, it has no effect.
     For a detailed explanation of how blacklist rules are applied, see :class:`BlacklistConfigMixin`.

-.. py:attribute:: AnswerTo
+.. py:attribute:: Targets
     :type: list[str | dict]

+    .. versionchanged:: 1.0.0.dev16
+        Renamed from `AnswerTo`

     Defines a list of hosts to which responses should be sent.
-    Refer to :attr:`Globals.AnswerTo` for more information.
+    Refer to :attr:`Globals.Targets` for more information.
     When specified, this setting takes precedence over the global whitelist configuration.
     If omitted, the global configuration remains effective.
     For details on how these rules are applied, see :class:`WhitelistConfigMixin`.